swemoney/pogomap_callback_server/README.md

 5. `cp app_config.json.example app_config.json`
 6. `rackup` (or `ruby app.rb` if you have rails 5 and rack/sinatra aren't playing nice together yet)

-You should be up and running at this point.
+Your server should be up and running at this point.

+7. Add `-wh http://localhost:4999/pogowebhook` to your PokemonGo-Map parameters.
+Or whatever address you installed this server on.

 ## Configuration